Medivac (TV series)

-Medivac, an Australian television drama series, ran on Network Ten from 1996 to 1998.
+Medivac is an Australian television drama series that was broadcast on Network Ten from 10 September 1996 to 1998.
 There were 48 episodes produced.
 Medivac is an abbreviation of the term medical evacuation.
 The series was also known as Adrenaline Junkies overseas.

 Synopsis

-Medivac was set in the emergency department of Brisbane's fictional Bethlehem West Hospital, where a dedicated medical team works in the demanding world of emergency medicine.
+Medivac is set in the emergency department of Brisbane's fictional Bethlehem West Hospital, where a dedicated medical team works in the demanding world of emergency medicine.
 The team specialises in the evacuation of disaster areas, journeying by helicopter to remote areas inaccessible by ambulance.
 They also work in the city streets and the suburbs involving themselves with the patients, their families and the police.